Greedysky/TTKMusicPlayer/README.md

 Usage
 ----
-The music player use of  libzplay(http://sourceforge.net/projects/libzplay) library based on Qt ( just only on windows PC!!!)
+The music player use of  libzplay(http://sourceforge.net/projects/libzplay) library based on Qt.
+Qt develop version : Qt5.5.0 for msvc 2013.
+( The future will support the development of cross-platform, now only supports windows )

 # For Developers